radiorobert/401/README.md

 401: Applications of Data Analytics
 ===================================
-    - This is just a repo of our class stuff
+This is a collection of assignments for my class.